duality-solutions/Dynamic/README.md

 **Dynode/Privatesend Network Information**
 Ported Masternodes from Dash, rebranded as Dynodes.
-Darksend/PrivateSend ported and rebranded as Privatesend/PrivateSend.
+Darksend ported and rebranded as Privatesend.
-Utilisation of InstantSend/InstantSend for instant transaction confirmation(s).
+Utilisation of InstantSend for near-instant transactions.

 **MainNet Parameters**
 P2P Port = 31300